owliehq/neatsio/docs/1.x.x/concepts/endpoints.md

 ## Available endpoints

-Each main endpoint is split into many routes to respect REST architecture, let's explain these with `Car` model example.
+A main endpoint is split into many routes to respect REST architecture, let's explain these with `Car` model example :

 | Method       | Endpoint       | Neatsio Constant | Description | Data Format |
 | ------------ | -------------- | ---------------- | ----------- | ----------- |